ptvan/ptvan.github.io/_posts/2020-04-04-meta-analyses.md

 ### Meta-analyses in R

 The `metafor` package is well-known and [well-documented](http://www.metafor-project.org/doku.php/help).
-It supports fixed-, random-, and mixed-effects models.
+It supports fixed-, random-, and mixed-effects models, and also implements many of the visualizations above.

 ### Meta-analyses in Python